caletrapped/caletrapped/README.md

 .
 He / They

 .
+I'm into Solarballs , Forsaken , MM12 , and hacker/exploiter n admins of roblox

+.
 Fictionkin & Plural

 .
-More info on straw
+Who's fronting won't be specified due to privacy (excluding some)

 .
-Ask for personal accounts
+More info on strawpage that'll take a while till motivated so I added most here for now

 .
-I'm gonna edit ts later
+Ask for personal accounts I don't give it out for free

 .
 One step closer to adulthood don't bullshit me with your ''haha im freaky so funny haha'' unless you're close to me

 .
 Stop making my friends uncomfortable brah u ain't funny no one is laughing over your freaky shit ._.
 [Directed at no one in particular it's in general]

+.
+I'm not actually this agressive I'm just done w SOME people

 ---
 ![](https://i.pinimg.com/736x/33/25/07/332507c308baed6291f4fd9396e7037f.jpg)